Uberi/University-Notes/MATH138/MATH138.md

 # 22/1/14

-;wip: figure out how to find the length of a line
+;wip: figure out how to find the length of a curve in 2D

 The rotation method works whenever we can find the area function for a given slice along a certain axis.